ElmoDFGD/ElmoRim/README.md

 **IN ORDER FOR THESE FIXES TO WORK YOU NEED TO DO THE FOLLOWING**
  1. Search for **Nordic UI XXX Patch** (XXX being the "21 by 9" or "32 by 9" depending on your screen resolution) in the left pane of MO2 and delete or hide the following files:
-    a. /interface/tweenmenu.swf
- 2. Search for **SunHelm Survival** in the left pane of MO2 and delete or hide the following files:

     a. /interface/skyui/bottombar.swf
     b. /interface/skyui/itemcard.swf
- 3. Search for **Experience** in the left pane of MO2 and delete or hide the following files:
+ 2. Search for **Experience** in the left pane of MO2 and delete or hide the following files:
     a. /interface/statsmenu.swf
- 4. Search for **Compass Navigation Overhaul** in the left pane of MO2 and open the .ini file, `CompassNavigationOverhaul.ini` and edit the following line(s):
+ 3. Search for **Compass Navigation Overhaul** in the left pane of MO2 and open the .ini file, `CompassNavigationOverhaul.ini` and edit the following line(s):
     a.
 PositionX=-0.127
 ![](https://github.com/aljoxo/ElmoRim/blob/main/Media/CNO%20UW%201.png)
- 5. Once in game, navigate to the *TrueHUD* MCM Menu, and change the following values:
+ 4. Once in game, navigate to the *TrueHUD* MCM Menu, and change the following values:
  ![](https://github.com/aljoxo/ElmoRim/blob/main/Media/TrueHUD%20UW%201.png)
  ![](https://github.com/aljoxo/ElmoRim/blob/main/Media/TrueHUD%20UW%202.png)